 In many places I’ve lived, I’ve made friends with local restaurant and café owners, and cooked in their kitchens with them.
 They were utterly brilliant experiences!
-I’m incredibly grateful to have been able to cook in kitchens all over the world, and now I bring that experience to you… along with veganised versions of traditional family favourites!
+I’m incredibly grateful to have been able to cook in kitchens all over the world, and now I bring that experience to you… along with some of my childhood family favourites!

 I love cucina povera – simple, frugal, delicious food… no matter where in the world it comes from.
 As one of my culinary heroes, Carluccio, always said, good food should be MOFMOF – minimum of fuss, maximum of flavour!